Forthcoming events

 Rustington Heritage Association, Rustington

-Entry free for paid-up members of Rustington Heritage Association.
+Instituted in 1856, the Victoria Cross is Britain's joint-highest award for gallantry.
+It requires an act of extreme bravery in the presence of the enemy, and has achieved almost mythical status, with recipients often revered as heroes.
+Jeremy Prescott will tell the story of this prestigious award.
+Entry is free for paid up members of Rustington Heritage Association.
 Visitors £5 (cash only) payable at the door.
 All admissions subject to availability of seats on arrival.
 Why not become an RHA member?
-Just £15 per person per annum for free entry to ten afternoon talks and two evening talks in 2026, plus four newsletters.
+Just £15 per person per annum for free entry to all our talks in 2026.

 14:30 - 15:45